monosik/APIT-TestingKatalon/README.md

 # APIT-TestingKatalon
-Practice API Testing with Katalon
+Practice API Testing with Katalon from Katalon Academy.